FabioChiodini/ProjectSpawnSwarmtc/README.md

 ```

-here are the details on how these variables are used:
+Here are the details on how these variables are used:

 - The first five variable are used by the docker-machine command and are related to your AWS account